gvolpe/blog-comments/_posts/2020-11-25-xmonad-polybar-nixos.md

 If you use programs like Slack or Telegram, you might appreciate a system tray for them.
 This is something we also need to take care about.
 When using XMobar or Taffybar, people usually go for [standalonetray](http://stalonetray.sourceforge.net/), which is fairly basic.
 Conversely, Polybar users don't need to worry about it as it comes with a nice system tray by default.

 The configuration for my system tray is fairly basic.
-I like to keep it in the center of my top bar.
+I keep it in the center of my top bar.

 {% highlight ini %}
-tray-position = center
 tray-padding = 3
 tray-background = ${color.bg}
+tray-detached = false
+tray-maxsize = 6
+tray-offset-x = 0
+tray-offset-y = 0
+tray-padding = 0
+tray-scale = 1.0

+[bar/top]
+inherit = bar/main
+tray-position = center

+[bar/bottom]
+inherit = bar/main
+bottom = true
+tray-position = none
 {% endhighlight %}

 At the beginning of the user level section, I briefly mentioned the use of `polybarOpts` as an option to `xsession.initExtra`.
 This is how it is defined.